aangulog/Crypto-TII-Probabilistic-algorithms-changes/bjorklund/Bjorklund_changes.md

 ## Starting at the asymptotic λ

-Remember that we are starting this search of lambda at $\dfrac{1}{n}$, where $n$ is the number of variables, we would like to searching searching at a furhter away value from 0 saving us calculations.
+Remember that we are starting this search of lambda at $\dfrac{1}{n}$, where $n$ is the number of variables.
+We would like to search values of lambda that are furhter away from 0, saving us calculations.

 [[BKW19](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ICALP.2019.26)] demonstrated that the function $T(n,m)$ (for us the method _T) is exponentially asymptotic to $2^{0.803225n}$, this value is achieved when $\lambda =  0.196774680497$, we can start from this value and work towards 0, instead of starting from 0 and works toward the optimum.
 But why are we able to do this?
 We are in fact studying the optimization of the __time_complexity_ method.